NBA Trade Rumors: Latest Buzz on Deals for Kawhi Leonard, Kevin Love, More

 The Lakers should think long and hard before they part with any of their key assets.
 They know Leonard wants out of San Antonio and they also know he has just one year left on his contract.
 If that aspect does not change over the next season, they will be able to make an offer to Leonard that would allow him to become a part of the team on a more permanent basis.

-That may be the smarter approach, but it may be difficult for a franchise that has been struggling in recent years despite its legacy of success to wait patiently for a player who could accelerate their return to contention.
+That may be the smarter approach, but it may be difficult for a franchise that has been struggling in recent years to wait patiently for a player who could accelerate their return to contention.

 clevelanddotcom @clevelanddotcom